poweraudio/helm/README.md

 * Fixed compilation errors with certain GCC versions.
 * Added support for IBM Power in build files.
 * Changed default installation destination to /usr/local.
+* Fixed issue where binaries were re-linked on every call to `make`.

 ---